You Are an Auditory Learner

 Here are Your Super-Powers!

-Should be also interested in other discovering more about other learning modalities, just select one of them above the image.
+If you are also interested in other learning style traits, just select one of them above the image.

 As an auditory learner, you love to learn by listening.